Greetings to my new readers: Cindy the tap dancer and Kimberly from American Field!

 And Appalacian Clogs look like this:

-Appalacian dance can also be done with no taps, which makes the dance called flat-footing, I believe.
+Appalacian dance can also be done with no taps, which makes the dance called flat-footing, I believe, and with regular tap shoes.

 Without doing much research, I can tell you the taps and soles are different on all three shoes.
 While the appalacian clogging shoe has a thinner sole and more intricate taps, which makes for a more jingle-y soud, the tap and irish step shoes have a thicker wooden sole.
 Tap shoes have four metal plates screwed to the bottom, attached to the toes and heels, and Irish dancing shoes have fiberglass tips on the bottom, according to this Celtic Heritage blog.
 For an expalaination of the difference between the taps on clogging shoes vs. tap shoes, watch this nice mother-daughter video and you will sort-of understand, like me!